 Ready to Hang and Ring!

 Done!
 It really is that simple to make your own cute and functional DIY doggy doorbells.
-Not very crafty?
-You can buy various styles of pre-fab doggy doorbells (affiliate link) including some flash hi-tech products, but they’re not readily available where we live.
-And this DIY was incredibly easy and almost free!
+Not feeling very crafty?
+You can buy various styles of pre-fab doggy doorbells (affiliate link), but none of those products were readily available where we live during Humphrey’s puppy years.
+I have to add that it’s been many years now since this post was first shared, and if there had been wireless doggy doorbells (affiliate link) around at the time, my gadget loving husband would probably have wanted some.
+Haha!
+But for the ultimate bonus, this DIY was incredibly easy and almost free!
 With upcycling, the total cost of supplies for my doggy doorbells was almost nothing.
 Just an inexpensive binder ring, a few bells, and some coordinating thread.
-All in, it required less than a dollar’s worth of supplies used, excluding hanging hooks.
+All in, it required less than a dollar’s worth of supplies used, excluding some damage-free hanging hooks (affiliate link) that we already had on hand.

 Using Doggy Doorbells with Your Dogs

 Safety and Security

 My bells were created on a long strap for added safety and security.
-That way, the dogs couldn’t nudge the bells off the hook and steal them, but could easily ring with their noses.
+That way, the dogs couldn’t nudge the bells off the hook and steal them for play, but could easily ring with their noses.

 Hanging the Doggy Doorbells

-For hanging, if you don’t already hang a hanging point, I recommend using a sturdy but releasable wall hook.
+For hanging, if you don’t already hang a suitable hanging point, I recommend using a sturdy but releasable wall hook.
 At least until you have trained your dogs to the bells and are comfortable making things a little more permanent.
 Depending on your dog, you may need to start near the doorknob (sooooo annoying…don’t stop there!) and incrementally relocate, but it’s worth the effort.

 Training Dogs to Use Doggy Doorbells